SkeleDragon/30-Color-Cassette-Beasts-Palette-Creation-Tool/README.md

 The shadersoverride folder contains copies of what I use in my mod, but on generation it'll overwrite my paths with your mod path.

-The palette_extender_30 tool goes into "YourDecompiledCassetteBeastsFolder"/tools Then you just play the scene NOT the project.
+The palette_extender_30 tool goes into "YourDecompiledCassetteBeastsFolder"/tools folder.

+Then you just play the scene NOT the project.